 - Your business offers the SHOP health insurance coverage to all of your full-time employees.
 (This does not include offering insurance to your employees who work less than 30 hours per week or your employees’ dependents.)

 This site can help you understand your options and get coverage, depending on the number of employees that you have and other factors.
-The site can also help you find an insurance agent or broker.
+It can also help you find an insurance agent or broker.

 Do you belong to any industry associations, professional associations or business alliances?
 Check to see if there are options to buy group health insurance for your business as part of these larger organizations.